rs-develop/ForIocCrawler/README.md

 ## Config Menu

 The config menu allows you to change crawler settings, the default whitelist and pattern file and the default thread count.
-You can print the current configuration using `forioccrawler config --show`.
+You can print the current configuration using `fic config --show`.
 In addition to change the default pattern und whitelist file, you can restore the default configuration of the crawler.

 ## Program help

 The crawler have two main sub menus: `parse` and `config`.
-To see the help for the parse menu type: `forioccrawler parse -h`.
+To see the help for the parse menu type: `fic parse -h`.
-To see the help for the config menu type: `forioccrawler config`.
+To see the help for the config menu type: `fic config`.

 ## Version